 In May 2011, the Financial Accounting Standards Board issued Accounting Standards Update No. 2011-04, Fair Value Measurements (Topic 820), Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs (ASU 2011-04).
 ASU 2011-04 was issued to improve the comparability of fair value measurements presented and disclosed in financial statements prepared in accordance with U.S. generally accepted accounting principles and International Financial Reporting Standards.
 The guidance in ASU 2011-04 explains how to measure fair value, but does not require additional fair value measurements and is not intended to establish valuation standards or affect valuation practices outside of financial reporting.
-ASU 2011-04 will be effective for fiscal years and interim periods within those fiscal years beginning on or after December 15, 2011.
-The adoption of ASU 2011-04 is not expected to have a material impact on the Plan's financial statements.
+ASU 2011-04 is effective for fiscal years and interim periods within those fiscal years beginning on or after December 15, 2011.
+The Plan adopted ASU 2011-04 in 2012.
+The adoption of ASU 2011-04 did not have a material impact on the Plan's financial statements.